Tib3rius/AutoRecon/README.md

 positional arguments:
   targets               IP addresses (e.g. 10.0.0.1), CIDR notation (e.g. 10.0.0.1/24), or resolvable hostnames (e.g. foo.bar) to scan.

-  optional arguments:                                                                                                                                                 [30/2643]
+optional arguments:
   -t TARGET_FILE, --targets TARGET_FILE
                         Read targets from file.
+  -p PORTS, --ports PORTS
+                        Comma separated list of ports / port ranges to scan.
+Specify TCP/UDP ports by prepending list with T:/U: To scan both TCP/UDP, put port(s) at start
+                        or specify B: e.g. 53,T:21-25,80,U:123,B:123.
+Default: None
   -m MAX_SCANS, --max-scans MAX_SCANS
                         The maximum number of concurrent scans to run.
 Default: 50
   -mp MAX_PORT_SCANS, --max-port-scans MAX_PORT_SCANS
                         The maximum number of concurrent port scans to run.
 Default: 10 (approx 20% of max-scans unless specified)
   -c CONFIG_FILE, --config CONFIG_FILE
                         Location of AutoRecon's config file.
 Default: /mnt/hgfs/AutoRecon/config.toml
   -g GLOBAL_FILE, --global-file GLOBAL_FILE
                         Location of AutoRecon's global file.
 Default: /mnt/hgfs/AutoRecon/global.toml
   --tags TAGS           Tags to determine which plugins should be included.
 Separate tags by a plus symbol (+) to group tags together.
 Separate groups with a comma (,) to
                         create multiple groups.
 For a plugin to be included, it must have all the tags specified in at least one group.
 Default: default
   --exclude-tags EXCLUDE_TAGS
                         Tags to determine which plugins should be excluded.
 Separate tags by a plus symbol (+) to group tags together.
 Separate groups with a comma (,) to
                         create multiple groups.
 For a plugin to be excluded, it must have all the tags specified in at least one group.
 Default: None
   --plugins-dir PLUGINS_DIR
                         The location of the plugins directory.
 Default: /mnt/hgfs/AutoRecon/plugins -o OUTDIR, --output OUTDIR
                         The output directory for results.
 Default: results --single-target       Only scan a single target.
 A directory named after the target will not be created.
 Instead, the directory structure will be created within the output directory.
-Default: False
-    --only-scans-dir      Only create the "scans" directory for results.
+Default: False --only-scans-dir      Only create the "scans" directory for results.
 Other directories (e.g. exploit, loot, report) will not be created.
 Default: False
   --create-port-dirs    Create directories for ports within the "scans" directory (e.g. scans/tcp80, scans/udp53) and store results in these directories.
 Default: False
   --heartbeat HEARTBEAT
                         Specifies the heartbeat interval (in seconds) for scan status messages.
 Default: 60 --timeout TIMEOUT     Specifies the maximum amount of time in minutes that AutoRecon should run for.
 Default: None --target-timeout TARGET_TIMEOUT
                         Specifies the maximum amount of time in minutes that a target should be scanned for before abandoning it and moving on.
 Default: None
   --nmap NMAP           Override the {nmap_extra} variable in scans.
 Default: -vv --reason -Pn --nmap-append NMAP_APPEND
                         Append to the default {nmap_extra} variable in scans.
 Default:
   --disable-sanity-checks
                         Disable sanity checks that would otherwise prevent the scans from running.
+Default: False --disable-keyboard-control
+                        Disables keyboard control ([s]tatus, Up, Down) if you are in SSH or Docker.
+  --force-services FORCE_SERVICES [FORCE_SERVICES ...]
-Default: False --accessible          Attempts to make AutoRecon output more accessible to screenreaders.
+                        A space separated list of services in the following style: tcp/80/http/insecure tcp/443/https/secure --accessible          Attempts to make AutoRecon output more accessible to screenreaders.
 Default: False -v, --verbose         Enable verbose output.
 Repeat for more verbosity.
-	--version             Prints the AutoRecon version and exits.
   -h, --help            Show this help message and exit.

 plugin arguments:
   These are optional arguments for certain plugins.

   --curl.path VALUE     The path on the web server to curl.
 Default: / --dirbuster.tool {feroxbuster,gobuster,dirsearch,ffuf,dirb}
                         The tool to use for directory busting.
-Default: feroxbuster --dirbuster.wordlist VALUE
+Default: feroxbuster --dirbuster.wordlist VALUE [VALUE ...]
-	                        The wordlist to use when directory busting.
-Specify the option multiple times to use multiple wordlists.
-Default:
+                        The wordlist(s) to use when directory busting.
+Separate multiple wordlists with spaces.
+Default: ['/usr/share/seclists/Discovery/Web-
-	                        ['/usr/share/seclists/Discovery/Web-Content/common.txt']
+                        Content/common.txt']
   --dirbuster.threads VALUE
                         The number of threads to use when directory busting.
+Default: 10 --dirbuster.ext VALUE
-Default: 10 --onesixtyone.community-strings VALUE
+                        The extensions you wish to fuzz (no dot, comma separated).
+Default: txt,html,php,asp,aspx,jsp --onesixtyone.community-strings VALUE
                         The file containing a list of community strings to try.
 Default: /usr/share/seclists/Discovery/SNMP/common-snmp-community-strings-onesixtyone.txt

 global plugin arguments:
   These are optional arguments that can be used by all plugins.

   --global.username-wordlist VALUE
                         A wordlist of usernames, useful for bruteforcing.
 Default: /usr/share/seclists/Usernames/top-usernames-shortlist.txt
   --global.password-wordlist VALUE
                         A wordlist of passwords, useful for bruteforcing.
 Default: /usr/share/seclists/Passwords/darkweb2017-top100.txt
   --global.domain VALUE
                         The domain to use (if known).
 Used for DNS and/or Active Directory.
+Default: None
 ```

 ### Verbosity